emagiz/emdocs/referenceguide/microflow-invoking-message-consumer.md

+# Microflow invoking message consumer
-Message consumer that passes incoming messages to a specified Mendix microflow.
+#### Message consumer that passes incoming messages to a specified Mendix microflow.
 Message consumer that passes incoming messages to a specified <i>Mendix microflow</i>.

 The message is mapped to the input parameters of the microflow as follows: